 Since customers receive City utility bills monthly, bills provide a great opportunity for educational information.
 The Water Department annually develops bill inserts with water conservation tips, checklists, and related information.
-Additionally, each customer's bill includes information on their water use history.
+Additionally, each customer's bill CHAPTER 4 - FEBRUARY, 2016 PAGE 4-5 includes information on their water use history.
 A customer can use this information to determine whether his or her water use is typical or unusual for a certain time period and also to track changes in use.

-The Department will provide education, tools and incentives for all residential water users to reduce their consumption.
-At a minimum, the Department will inform customers of their consumption status on their bill.
+The Department will provide education, tools and incentives for all residential water users to reduce their consumption, including their consumption rates on their bill.